 - an EU country may require an additional period of residence for participating in local elections if more than 20% of the eligible voting population are non-nationals.

-- A report on the implementation of EU law in local elections and ways to promote the electoral rights has been adopted on 9 March 2012.
+A report on the implementation of EU law in local elections and ways to promote the electoral rights has been adopted on 9 March 2012.

 The right to vote and to stand as a candidate in elections to the European Parliament has the following limitations according to an EU directive from 1993:

 - You may not vote in more than one EU country in the same European elections;

 Each EU country decides on the procedures of its election, but there are common principles that govern elections to the European Parliament.
 MEPs are elected on the basis of proportional representation, by direct universal suffrage, and by a free and secret ballot.
 For more information on national Electoral Laws, please visit the Database on national electoral laws (external).

-What is the European Commission doing in this area?
+What has the European Commission done?